Do I Get a Say in How My Sugar Baby Markets Her Sex Work Online?

 Dear How to Do It,

 I am the ongoing client of a high-end, low-volume, professional escort.
-I first met with her when she was an undergraduate at an Ivy League college; she is now in a prestigious graduate school while working at a research firm where she was quickly promoted.
-Over the three years I’ve known her, she’s shared her real name and much of her background (I’ve helped her with her real-life LinkedIn profile for instance).
+I first met with her when she was an undergraduate at an Ivy League college; she is now in a prestigious graduate school while working at a research firm where she’s been quickly promoted.
+Over the three years I’ve known her, she’s shared her real name and much of her background.
+(I’ve helped her with her real-life LinkedIn profile, for instance.)
 She come from an underprivileged home, with an absent convict father, and climbed her way up with grit and raw intelligence.
 I respect her more than almost anyone I’ve ever met, and if I were 30 years younger, I’d be crazy in love with her.
 We are now FWB and one of the benefits for her is that I give her money.
-By the time she’s completed schooling she’ll be $200,000 in debt, so doing sex work is a reasonable way to survive and pay down some of that debt.
-Here’s the problem: When she left for graduate school, she changed her working name and posted a Twitter and Tryst.link profile that clearly show her face which she’d previously kept blurred.
-Because I know her screener, I know she gets very little traffic from either of these sites, gets all her clients from referrals and, in fact, is very low volume, which is not surprising considering she works a full time regular job and goes to school full time.
+By the time she completes schooling she’ll be $200,000 in debt, so doing sex work is a reasonable way to survive and pay down some of that debt.
+Here’s the problem: When she left for graduate school, she changed her working name and posted a Twitter and Tryst.link profile that clearly show her face, which she’d previously kept blurred.
+Because I know her screener, I know she gets very little traffic from either of these sites, gets all her clients from referrals, and, in fact, is very low volume, which is not surprising considering she works a full-time regular job and goes to school full time.
 Both her screener and I have suggested she remove those accounts, but she won’t because she’s convinced if she gets outed nobody would care.
 I think she is taking a horrible, unnecessary risk that could torpedo a promising career.
-I try not to give advice where it’s not been asked but knowing that this sword of Damocles is hanging over her head is driving me crazy.
+I try not to give advice when it’s not been asked, but knowing that this sword of Damocles is hanging over her head is driving me crazy.
 She won’t listen to me; maybe she’d listen to you?

 Dear Scared Sugar Daddy,